LEER EN ESPAÑOL

 After Dymphna and Gerebernus died, the residents of Geel buried them in a nearby cave.
 Years later, they decided to move the remains to a more suitable location.
 Some of her remains are at the shrine to Dymphna in Massillon, Ohio, United States.

 The most outstanding miracle is one that began in the thirteenth century and continues to this day.

 In 1349 a church honoring St. Dymphna was built in Geel.
 By 1480, so many pilgrims were coming from all over Europe, seeking treatment for psychiatric disorders that the church housing for them was expanded.
 Soon the sanctuary for those considered “mad” was again full to overflowing, and the townspeople began taking them into their own homes.

-Thus began a tradition for the ongoing care of those with psychiatric conditions that has endured for over 500 years and is still studied and admired today.
-Patients were, and still are, taken into the homes of Geel’s inhabitants.
-Never called patients, they are called boarders, and are treated as ordinary and useful members of the town.
-They are treated as members of the host family.
+Thus began a tradition for the ongoing care of those with psychiatric conditions that has endured for over 500 years.
+Indeed it is still studied and admired today.
+Moreover, Geel’s inhabitants have continued to take patients into their homes.
+In fact, they call them boarders, never patients and treat them as ordinary and useful members of the town.
+Correspondingly, the hosts treat them as members of their families.
 They work, most often in menial labor, and in return, they become part of the community.
-Some stay a few months, some decades, some for their entire lives.
-At its peak in the 1930s, over 4,000 ‘boarders’ were housed with the town’s inhabitants.”
+Some stay a few months, some for decades, and others for their entire lives.
+Eventually, at its peak in the 1930s, the town’s inhabitants housed over 4,000 ‘boarders’.”

 St. Dymphna is the patron saint of mental illness and anxiety.